katherinebl/weatherApp-javascript/README.md

 # weatherApp-javascript
-I'm building this weather app with vanilla JS :)
+I built this weather app with vanilla JS and CSS

+✨Thank you for visiting✨